 Careers in Instructional Design

+Ashford University's Bachelor of Arts in Instructional Design.
 E-learning is becoming more popular.
-The Bureau of Labor Statistics predicts job growth (5-8% growth) in this decade.
+The Bureau of Labor Statistics predicts job growth (4-6% growth) in this decade.
 Schools and corporations recognize the need to provide learners with more choices in their learning environments.
 Professionals in all industries are concerned with teaching and training employees and customers.
 An instructional designer could work in higher education, corporate, government, military, and non-profit sectors.
-A degree in Instructional Design could be your key to any of these career fields:
+A bachelor's degree in Instructional Design could be your key to any of these career fields or positions:

 Ashford University’s Master of Science in Instructional Design and Technology aims to prepare you for roles in which you will develop educational experiences for students of all ages.
 Professionals with instructional design skills are also sought out by businesses and organizations to create impactful training programs for employees.
 Some of the careers successful graduates may pursue include: